LucasDelfino92/morrowindsharp/main.md

 Edits, re-filters, or adds on to vanilla dialogue to add more situational nuance.

 [**Putting Power in Willpower**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/Putting%20Power%20in%20Willpower.7z)
-In the vanilla game, the Willpower attribute is described as "Affecting your ability to resist magic".
-However, due to a programming error, this resist factor only worked on effects with no magnitude, such as Paralysis and Silence.
-This mod rebalances the spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will.
+Fixes Willpower not affecting your ability to resist magic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will.
 - Install manually with MO2.

 > ℹ️ [**Link**](https://www.nexusmods.com/morrowind/mods/45742) to original mod by **R-Zero**.
 The featured version includes fixes by **Necrolesian**.